 Climate Change Indicators: Snowpack

-- From 1955 to 2016, April snowpack declined at more than 90 percent of the sites measured (see Figure 1).
-The average change across all sites amounts to about a 23-percent decline.
+- From 1955 to 2020, April snowpack declined at 86 percent of the sites measured (see Figure 1).
+The average change across all sites amounts to about a 19 percent decline.

-- Large and consistent decreases have been observed throughout the western United States.
-Decreases have been especially prominent in Washington, Oregon, and the northern Rockies.
+- Large and consistent decreases in April snowpack have been observed throughout the western United States (see Figure 1).
+Decreases have been especially prominent in Washington, Oregon, northern California, and the northern Rockies.

-- While some stations have seen increases in snowpack, all 11 states included in this indicator have experienced a decrease in snowpack on average over the time period.
-In the Northwest (Idaho, Oregon, Washington), all but three stations saw decreases in snowpack over the period of record.
+- While some stations have experienced increases in April snowpack, all 12 states included in this indicator experienced a decrease in snowpack on average from 1955 to 2020 (see Figure 1).
+In the Northwest (Idaho, Oregon, Washington), all but four stations saw decreases in snowpack over the period of record.

 Temperature and precipitation are key factors affecting snowpack, which is the amount or thickness of snow that accumulates on the ground.
 In a warming climate, more precipitation will be expected to fall as rain rather than snow in most areas—reducing the extent and depth of snowpack.
 Long-term observations across the contiguous 48 states show that nearly 80 percent of weather stations examined have experienced a decrease in the proportion of precipitation falling as snow (see the Snowfall indicator).
 In addition, with warmer winters and springs (see the Seasonal Temperature indicator), the seasonality of snowpack is also changing.
 Higher temperatures cause snow to melt earlier, which in turn affects the timing and availability of water.

 Mountain snowpack plays a key role in the water cycle in western North America, storing water in the winter when the snow falls and releasing it as runoff in spring and summer when the snow melts.
-Millions of people in the West depend on the melting of mountain snowpack for power, irrigation, and drinking water.
+Millions of people in the West depend on the melting of mountain snowpack for hydropower, irrigation, and drinking water.
 In most western river basins, snowpack is a larger component of water storage than human-constructed reservoirs.1 Continued reductions in snowpack and shifts in snowmelt are expected in the future, which will reduce hydropower production in the Southwest and the Northwest.2

 About the Indicator

-EPA selected 1955 as a starting point for this analysis because many measurement sites in the Southwest were established in the early 1950s.
+EPA selected 1955 as a starting point for Figure 1 because many measurement sites in the Southwest were established in the early 1950s.
 Natural variability in the Earth’s climate means that snowpack trends may vary slightly when measured over different time periods.
 For example, the period from 1945 to 1955 was unusually snowy in the Northwest, so if this indicator were to start in 1945 or 1950, the Northwest would appear to show larger decreases over time.
 However, the general direction of the trend is the same regardless of the start date.
 Analysis of the peak snowpack in Figures 2 and 3 is limited to automated SNOTEL stations, which results in a shorter time period and a smaller number of stations than Figure 1.
 This peak analysis is less subject to year-to-year variation than a time series based on a single date like April 1, but snowpack conditions during the first few years (in this case, the early to mid-1980s) could still have a sizable influence on the trends calculated for this indicator..

-Data for this indicator came from the U.S. Department of Agriculture’s Natural Resources Conservation Service Water and Climate Center and the California Department of Water Resources.
-The map was constructed using methods described by Mote et al. (2005) and Mote et al. (2018),10,11 and the peak snowpack analysis was adapted from work by Evan (2019).12 The U.S. Department of Agriculture data are available at: www.wcc.nrcs.usda.gov.
-The California Department of Water Resources data are available at: http://cdec.water.ca.gov/snow/current/snow/index.html.
+Data for this indicator came from the U.S. Department of Agriculture’s Natural Resources Conservation Service Water and Climate Center.
+The April 1 trend analysis for this indicator was constructed using methods consistent with Mote et al. (2005) and Mote et al. (2018),10,11 and the peak snowpack analysis was adapted from work by Evan (2019).12 The U.S. Department of Agriculture data are available at: www.wcc.nrcs.usda.gov.